willardcsoriano/willardcsoriano/README.md

 - 👀 I’m interested in programming and math.
 - 🌱 I’m currently learning web development, and am looking forward to learn data science as well.
 - 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+You can reach me through my Linkedin account: www.linkedin.com/in/willardcsoriano
 - 😄 Pronouns: HE
 - ⚡ Fun fact: I love cheese!